For Admissions, Call: 080 - 46809096 | Email: email@example.com

-The pre-primary program at Ekya JP Nagar, for 2 to 5 year olds, offers the Montessori approach.
+The pre-primary program at Ekya JP Nagar starts from 3 to 6 years and offers the Montessori approach.
 It works on the shared principle of stimulating young minds through inquiry.
 Montessori students learn through doing rather than instruction, making use of the nurturing environment to enhance their natural skills and gifts.

 Ekya believes in learning through curiosity by constantly encouraging the young ones to boldly ask questions and delve deeper into concepts.

-The pre-primary program builds a resilient foundation for the 21st century learners.
+The pre-primary program builds a resilient foundation for 21st-century learners.

 Click to view course descriptions of Ekya Early Years at Ekya JP Nagar: